Tutu5421/comp0034-week1/activities/activities.md

 To view HTML pages in a browser from VS Code requires an extension such as [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to be installed.
 Once you have installed Live Server, if you right click on an HTML file in VS Code explorer then you can select an option to 'open with Live Server'.
 This opens the file in a browser.

 You will need to a Python environment for the final activity only e.g create and activate a venv.
-Install Flask in the environment, e.g. run `pip install flask` or `python -m pip install flask` in the Terminal in VS Code or PyCharm.
+Install pandas and Dash in the environment, e.g. run `pip3 install dash pandas` or `python -m pip3 install dash pandas` in the Terminal in VS Code or PyCharm.

 ## Activity 1: Create an html document [30 mins]